Migraine Life In Depth: What You Need to Know!

 Have you ever had a really bad hangover after a fun and somewhat less than memorable night of drinking?
 Do you remember how bad it was?
 The aching, the throbbing/stabbing pain in your head and neck, the nausea, the sensitivity to light and sound and smell, do you remember that?
 Did you have a hard time moving or keeping your eyes open?
 If you’ve said “yes” to one or more of these questions, then you have a pretty good idea of what a migraine is like.

-Only difference is, migraines not only tend to be harder to get rid of, but they’re often not a side effect after a night of drinking, at least not in the sense of someone diagnosed with CM.
-There are many triggers for people with migraines (which I’ll go over in a bit).
+Only difference is, migraines can be seemingly random and not only harder to get rid of, but they’re often not simply a side effect after a night of drinking, at least not in the sense of someone diagnosed with CM.
+There are also many triggers for people with migraines (which I’ll go over in a bit).
 What separates migraines from hangovers though is the pain of the headache part itself, which I think deserves to be talked about on its own.